-Physician/Practitioner services, including doctor's office visits

-Covered services include:

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Primary Care Physician and specialist services. - " You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - " Contact your provider's office to see if they offer telehealth services and for information on how to access those services. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare. - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - " You're not a new patient and - " The check-in isn't related to an office visit in the past 7 days and - " The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location • Consultation, diagnosis, and treatment by a specialist • Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment • Certain telehealth services, including Primary Care Physician and specialist services.
+In Network: " You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one 0% or 20% of the cost for each of these services by telehealth, you must use a network Medicare-covered primary provider who offers the service by telehealth. care doctor visit. " Contact your provider's office to see if they offer telehealth 0% or 20% of the cost for each services and for information on how to access Medicare-covered specialist those services. visit. • Some telehealth services including consultation, diagnosis, Out of Network: and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare 20% of the cost for each Medicare-covered primary • Telehealth services for monthly end-stage renal diseasecare doctor visit. related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal 20% of the cost for each dialysis facility, or the member's home Medicare-covered • Telehealth services to diagnose, evaluate, or treat symptoms specialist visit. of a stroke, regardless of your location There is a limit to how much • Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of our plan will pay for Out-of-Network services. their location • Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: " You have an in-person visit within 6 months prior to your first telehealth visit " You have an in-person visit every 12 months while receiving these telehealth services " Exceptions can be made to the above for certain circumstances • Telehealth services for mental health visits provided by Rural